munificent/craftinginterpreters/book/global-variables.md

 ^code disassemble-define-global (1 before, 1 after)

 And with that, we can define global variables.
 Not that users can *tell* that they've done so, because they can't actually *use* them.
-So let's fix that next:
+So let's fix that next.

 ## Reading Variables

-Like every programming language ever, a variable's value is accessed by way of the variable's name.
+Like every programming language ever, we access a variable's value using its name.
 We hook up identifier tokens to the expression parser here:

 ^code table-identifier (1 before, 1 after)